shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/Fine-tuned_YOLOv5_Detector_based_pipeline/Output_videos/README.md

-* This folder contains the output videos obtained by running the pipeline on test videos 1-4 in Avenue dataset
+* This folder contains the output videos obtained by running the pipeline with different parameters on test videos 1-4 of Avenue dataset